daniswastaken/my/README.md

-## Information 📌
+## About
-Hello there, I'm Danis.
-Nice to meet you!
-Welcome to  my portfolio website repository.
+Repository of my personal website.